Citolab/sortboard/README.md

 The live version can be found here: <a href="https://citolab-sortboard.web.app/">https://citolab-sortboard.web.app/</a> and the teacher dashboard: <a href="https://docent-citolab-sortboard.web.app/">https://docent-citolab-sortboard.web.app/</a>

 # Techniques

 This repository is created with <a href="https://nx.dev/">Nx</a>.
-It contains two React applications, one for the students and a dashboard application for the teacher.
+It contains two React applications: one for the students and a dashboard application for the teacher.

 Most components used in the application can be viewed en tested apart from the application in <a href="https://storybook.js.org/">Storybook</a>